 To me, the fact that a food tour company is now in LA will hopefully help people (primarily out of the Los Angeles area) finally recognize that LA is definitely a foodie town in its own right.
 In writing this blog entry, I've googled info about food tours in Chicago, New York and San Francisco, of which I found several in each city.
 Now if you google food tours in Los Angeles, one tour company will come up and they go by the name of Melting Pot Tours, run by sisters and co-owners, Lisa & Diane Scalia.

-h LA being as big as it is, it's intimidating getting to know the dining scene.
+Do you know what else is great about having a company like Melting Pot Tours around?
+With LA being as big as it is, it's intimidating getting to know the dining scene.
 What Melting Pot Tours could offer is a way to help local residents get a chance to step out of their comfort zone and/or even their own neighborhood to start exploring the culinary bonanza that abounds in LA County.
 The same could be said for visitors or tourists, who may share the same intimidation factor of trying to weed through the LA's extensive foodie landscape.
 With a food tour, they can get a taste of LA to start and like local residents, this opportunity could also springboard them into wanting to learn more about what Los Angeles has to offer to the discerning diner.

 We also made some stops where we didn't have a tasting, but we learned a little more information about a particular vendor.
 For example, at Huntington Meats, they actually bring their lamb in whole from Colorado and break it down there and that way, they get all the best portions for their customers.
-Huntington Meats is also where Nancy Silverton has a special hamburger blend made just for her, but is also sold to other customers.
-At Light My Fire, some of their hot sauces are so hot, you actually have to sign a waiver before purchasing them.
-Blanche Magee of Magee Nut House, noticed the gathering of the farmers to sell their wares in 1934 and was the first to sell them sandwiches.
-Stop by there to watch employees make fresh peanut butter onsite.
+Huntington Meats is also where Nancy Silverton has a special hamburger blend made

 Pampas Grill was the last of our tasting journey at the Original Farmer's Market.
-Afterwards, we took a stroll down 3rd Street where our guides gave us some info on some of the storefronts and the
+Afterwards, we took a stroll down 3rd Street where our guides gave us some info on some of the storefronts and the restaurants that lined the street for future reference.
+Our first tasting stop on the 3rd Street was at the Little Next Door where we had

 You're probably thinking what does a French Perfumerie have to do with a culinary tour?
 Well, as explained by our guides, the appreciation we have for our meal is in large portion due to its aroma.
 If food smells appetizing, that's half the battle.
 Instead of a food tasting, we did more of a sensory tasting where we got to sniff

-The rest of our tasting tour included visiting the fabulous Cook's Library where you can browse over 7,000 cookbook titles, a tea sampling at Chado Tea Room and finally, soba noodles and sushi at Mishima, a Japa
+The rest of our tasting tour included visiting the fabulous Cook's Library where you can browse over 7,000 cookbook titles, a tea sampling at Chado Tea Room and finally, soba noodles and sushi at Mishima, a Japanese

 Overall, I really enjoyed my experience.
 Of course, the tasting part was wonderful, but even more than that, the great information that the sisters gave throughout our tour was really helpful.
 Also having some of the owners of the various shops come out and talk briefly to us about their business and their food was definitely a bonus.
 In the end, I am really looking forward to finding out what else Melting Pot Tours has in store for all of us and hopefully through them, locals and visitors alike will start getting a better appreciation of the wonderful LA foodie culture.